Huanbo-Sun/Haptics-for-Robots-Insight/README.md

 # Insight: A Haptic Sensor Powered by Vision and Machine Learning
+*This is the only official content release regarding the design of Insight.*

 This project shows the principle desing of [Insight](https://www.youtube.com/watch?v=lTAJwcZopAA&t=3s).
 It is a soft thumb-sized haptic sensor that can enbable robots feel directional force distributions all over a 3D conical surface.

 The paper is titled "[A soft thumb-sized vision-based sensor with accurate all-round force perception](https://rdcu.be/cHCl9)", published at [*Nature Machine Intelligence*, 2022](https://rdcu.be/cHCl9).